Domestic Violence Appeals Attorneys Monmouth and Ocean County NJ

 L.F.: I never followed his wife.

-Given that she had not been given an opportunity to enter this evidence before the ruling was made, as well as speak to her son’s record and therefore a potential lack of credibility, she was denied due process under New Jersey law.
+Given that she had not been allowed to enter this evidence before the ruling was made and speak to her son’s record.
+Therefore a potential lack of credibility, she was denied due process under New Jersey law.
 All defendants have the right to exhaust all questions and enter all defense before a ruling is made.

 It is often the case that in a Superior Court trial, the judge has some management to do, and therefore may take procedure a bit into their own hands.
 As the appellate judge noted in Franklin v.
 Sloskey, “[w]e understand that in a pro se trial a judge often has to focus the testimony and take over the questioning of the parties and witnesses.
-This should be done in an orderly and predictable fashion, however, and not at the expense of the parties’ due process rights.”
+However, this should be done in an orderly and predictable fashion and not at the expense of the parties’ due process rights.”
 385 N.J.
 Super.
 534, 543 (App.
 Div.
 2006)

 New Jersey Appellate Court Reverses FRO as a Result of Procedural Errors

-As a result of the procedural errors of the Superior Court judge, the New Jersey Appellate Court reversed the FRO and returned to its prior state, a TRO.
+As a result of the Superior Court judge’s procedural errors, the New Jersey Appellate Court reversed the FRO and returned to its prior state, a TRO.
 The Appellate Court remanded the case to the Superior Court level and directed that a different judge carry out the retrial.
-In this way, the Appellate Court ensured that the defendant had a fair chance at justice, whether or not the outcome would be different.
+In this way, the Appellate Court ensured that the defendant had a fair chance at justice, whether the outcome would be different.

 Wall Township Restraining Order Appeals Lawyer Help You Navigate the Process and Protect Your Rights